 How hard the extended driving test is also depends largely on where the driving test centre is located.
 There are 4 manoeuvres in total.
 These are:

 A normal driving test will involve the examiner requesting 1 of these manoeuvres (occasionally 2 if time permits).
-The extended driving test may involve all 4 manoeuvres, although if the test centre you are taking the extended test from doesn’t have parking bays, or another DSA test centre within appropriate driving distance does not have bay parking either, you will not have the bay parking manoeuvre requested.
+The extended driving test may involve all 4 manoeuvres, although if the test centre you are taking the extended test from doesn’t have parking bays, or another DVSA test centre within appropriate driving distance does not have bay parking either, you will not have the bay parking manoeuvre requested.

 Dual carriageway driving is heavily features during an extended driving test.
 If the test centre does not have dual carriageways in the vicinity, they will not feature on the extended driving test.
 However, many busy, high speed A roads will certainly feature.